orionfollett/oarm/README.md

-Orion's Subset of ARM Assembly Interpreter
+Orion's Subset of ARM Assembly

 Goal:
 - continue practicing programming with manual memory management
-- learn how to write interpreters
+- work on parsing
 - learn more about assembly and how computers work
 - develop mastery in a low level language